We offer repair jobs for your chipped or cracked pottery, price depending on the severity of the damage.

 *Philosophy of Kintsugi

 Once broken thing will not go back to its exact same form.
 Even if you repair with Kintsugi, it won’t return like before.
-There will remain scars between the broken fragments but instead of hiding them, add a nice touch with gold and silver and make it more quaint.
+There will remain scars between the broken fragments but instead of hiding them, add a nice touch with gold (or silver) and make it more quaint.
 It is about to respect the beauty of imperfection and continue to share the role and the memories which the plate holds within.

 *Regarding the traditional Kintsugi repairing and the price